castacks/config_helper/README.md

 ## Combine the configurations

 The final configuration can be constructed from multiple base configurations and multiple/zero sweep configurations.
-The use use the `--base_config` and `--sweep_config` commands to specify them.
-On the command line.
+The user uses the `--base_config` and `--sweep_config` commands to specify them on the command line.
 All base configurations will be merged.
-The order of the configurations appear in the command line is important.
+The order of the configurations that appear in the command line is important.
 During merging, the later configurations will override the earlier ones if there is a key conflict.
 Similarly, all the sweep configurations are also merged in order.